h5bp/html5-boilerplate/docs/about-this-repo.md

 #### GitHub Actions and Other Checks That Run on `main`

 * We run a simple *build status* check.
 This is the most basic test you can run and is absolutely vital.
-If you can't build your porject you're in trouble.
+If you can't build your project you're in trouble.
 Currently we're testing against Node 14 and 16.
 * We take advantage of our access to *CodeQL analysis* Free for research and open source don't you know :) We don't have a ton of surface area to cover,